OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-dotnet-get-started.md

         Console.WriteLine("Submitting transcoding job...");

-        // Submit hello job and wait until it is completed. job.Submit();
+        // Submit the job and wait until it is completed. job.Submit();

         job = job.StartExecutionProgressTask(